Franmil Reyes Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 15th in the league.
+- The Braves pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Braves' 3.92 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.79).

-- Braves pitchers combine to give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Braves are sending Morton (1-1) out for his third start of the season.
+- The Braves will look to Elder (1-0) in his third start this season.

-- The righty last pitched on Saturday against the San Diego Padres, when he tossed five innings, allowing two earned runs while giving up six hits.
+- The right-hander last appeared on Monday against the Cincinnati Reds, when he went 6 1/3 scoreless innings while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.